Jill Boyat Scholarship Foundation

 Jill Boyat was a remarkable woman who was a loving daughter, sister, friend, wife and mother of three young children.
 She began her career as a Carlton County deputy and later transferred over to Carlton County Human Services as a social worker working as Family School Support Worker.
 Her heart was in helping youth and one way she was able to do that was through mentoring.
 Jill died of colon cancer at the age of 39.
 Jill was very active with the REACH Mentoring Program so along with Jill's family, they wanted to remember Jill for all the goodness she stood for - a scholarship was started in her name in 2009.

-We have the honor of presenting the Jill Boyat Scholarship to a senior at Cloquet High School.
-The Jill Boyat Scholarship recipient for the year 2016 - 2017 is Clair Friedman.
-The REACH Program along with the Jill Boyat Scholarship Foundation wish Clair the best with her future endeavors.
+We have the honor of presenting the Jill Boyat Scholarship to a senior at Esko High School.
+The Jill Boyat Scholarship recipient for the year 2017 - 2018 is Carter Northey.
+The REACH Program along with the Jill Boyat Scholarship Foundation wish Carter the best with his future endeavors.